 - On the reverse is the Benedetto Pistrucci design of St. George.

-Each 2020 Gold Great Britain Double Sovereign Coin available to you in this product listing comes with an individual capsule.
+Each 2020 Gold Great Britain Double Sovereign Coin available to you in this product listing comes with an individual flip.
 Each coin is offered here in Brilliant Uncirculated condition and marks the 200th anniversary of the first widespread issue of Gold Sovereign coins.

 The Gold Sovereign was introduced in 1817 following the Great Recoinage Act of 1816.
 This movement during the reign of King George III resulted in the revival of a coin based on the English sovereign first issued in the late 15th century.
 The coins were not released as circulation coins with larger production figures until 1820, with 2020 marking the 200th anniversary of that movement.